Hawmex/aut_data_and_information_analysis_project/README.md

 # AUT Data & Information Analysis Project

-This repository contains the files of my project for the Data & Information Analysis course at AUT (Tehran Polytechnic).
+This repository contains my project for the Data & Information Analysis course at AUT (Tehran Polytechnic).

 ## Part 1

-In this section, min-max features scaling and feature standardization were implemented.
+In this section, "min-max feature scaling" and "feature standardization" were implemented.

 ## Part 2

-In this section, an outlier detector was implemented that used z-score to find the outliers.
+In this section, an outlier detector was implemented that used z-score to find outliers.

 ## Part 3